ruijaulino/ruijaulino.github.io/index.md

-Markets are not random but we can study them _as if_ they were.
+Markets are not random but we should treat them _as if_ they were.
 Bet accordingly!